Tunji Sowande: Early life

-Tunji was an excellent Baritone Singer, Organist, and later a Jazz Drummer and Saxophonist.
-Largely plying his musical skills in the conservative surroundings of the Anglican Cathedral in Lagos in his spare-time.
+Tunji was a baritone singer, organist, and later a jazz drummer and saxophonist.
+He played in the conservative surroundings of the Anglican Cathedral in Lagos in his spare time.

-He married in 1938 and had two children, Ayo and Tunde who joined him in the UK, where they were educated, before returning to Nigeria as adults.
+He married in 1938 and had two children, Ayo and Tunde, who joined him in the UK, where they were educated, before returning to Nigeria as adults.

 Education in the UK

-In 1945, he decided to travel to the United Kingdom to pursue a career in Law, though his personal account was more to the effect that he wanted a change of scene to pursue his musical skills, with legal studies being an adjunct to his genuine quest.
+In 1945, Sowande decided to travel to the United Kingdom to pursue a career in Law, though his personal account was more to the effect that he wanted a change of scene to pursue his musical skills, with legal studies being an adjunct to his genuine quest.

-He studied law at King's College London and took and passed the Bar Finals at Lincoln's Inn, having said that he occupied himself primarily playing around the UK, supporting several acts both Jazz, Classical and Choral.
-He collaborated on live sets with several contemporary heavy-weights like Johnny Dankworth, Ronnie Scott, Paul Robeson to name a few as well as popular Afro-Caribbean icons like Ambrose Campbell and Edmundo Ros.
-He is on record as having formed a long-standing partnership with the hugely popular pioneering Black Singer and Pianist Rita Cann and was part of the group of Black Intellectuals and musicians who met at African-American musician John Payne's Regent's Park flat.
-Rita Cann had actually been mentored by Fela Sowande.
+He studied law at King's College London and took and passed the Bar Finals at Lincoln's Inn.

+Sowande occupied himself primarily playing around the UK, supporting several acts both Jazz, Classical and Choral.
+He collaborated on live sets with several contemporaries including Johnny Dankworth, Ronnie Scott, Paul Robeson and Afro-Caribbean icons like Ambrose Campbell and Edmundo Ros.

+Sowande formed a long-standing partnership with the hugely popular pioneering Black Singer and Pianist Rita Cann, who he mentored, and was part of the group of Black Intellectuals and musicians who met at African-American musician John Payne's Regent's Park flat.

-He also recorded at least one single on the Afro-Caribbean Melodisc label, the track being "Ihin Rere" and Igi T'Olorun".
-Contemporary acts on this label being Lord Kitchener and Ambrose Campbell.
-He is also reputed to have dedicated a substantial part of his musical career to playing for Charity entertaining an Elderly audience- as a duo with Rita Cann, travelling around the UK for this purpose.
+Sowande also recorded at least one single on the Afro-Caribbean Melodisc label, the track being "Ihin Rere" and Igi T'Olorun".
+He is also reputed to have dedicated a substantial part of his musical career to playing for charity entertaining an elderly audience- as a duo with Rita Cann, travelling around the UK for this purpose.
 His other compositions including the song Ara Eyo.

 He was also reputed to have written several short plays.